Shubham0209/YOLO/README.md

 # Yolo v3 Object Detection with Tensorflow 2.0
 Yolo v3 is an algorithm that uses deep convolutional neural networks to detect objects. <br> <br>
+yolov4_webcam.ipynb file uses YOLO v4 and has capbility of real time object detection using webcam. <br> <br>
+YOLOv3_Custom_on_Cloud.ipynb file uses YOLO v3 and has capbility to train your own model i.e for your own classes.
+This should be run on Colab <br> <br>

 ## Getting started